jbuchbinder/salesforce-wordpress-to-lead/readme.txt

 == Frequently Asked Questions ==

 = Where do I find my Salesforce organisation ID? =
-To find your Organisation ID, do the following:
+To find your Organisation ID, do the following steps:
 * log in to your SalesForce.com account
 * go to Setup &raquo; Company Profile &raquo; Company Information
 * you'll find the Organisation ID in the lower right hand corner of your screen